MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/field.rst

 To create a field, first construct a :ref:`function space <section function space>` and a 3-dimensional mesh (note that a 3D mesh with a single level may be referred to in the code as a 2-dimensional mesh).
-The method for creating a new field based on an existing mesh ``mesh_id`` and function space ``W2`` is:
+The code for creating a new field based on an existing mesh ``mesh_id`` and function space ``W2`` is:

 .. code-block:: fortran